Buttons

 <button class="button secondary color-two"><span class="button-label">Secondary<span class="post"><i class="la la-paperclip"></i></span></span></button>

-Buttons With a Number
+</div>Buttons With a Number

-To include a number with a <button>
+To include a number with a <button>, use the .number <span> inside the .post <span> class.

 <div class="button-box left">